Every day people contact me for DNA advice. This page is designed to be a one-stop resource for answering the most common questions.

-There are three companies whose tests I use and recommend:
+There are five companies whose tests I use and recommend:

-All three are reputable companies with good tests and huge databases.
+All are reputable companies with good tests and huge databases.
 Each one has been extremely valuable to me and my extended family.
-Plus, each company’s web site is an important educational resource.
+Plus, each company’s website is an important educational resource.
 Click the above links to learn more directly from each company and see current pricing on their tests

 There are three major test types: autosomal DNA, Y-DNA, and mitochondrial DNA.

-You can choose among these three tests: Family Finder by Family Tree DNA, AncestryDNA, and 23andMe.
+To find unknown relatives I recommend: Family Finder by Family Tree DNA, AncestryDNA, 23andMe and MyHeritage DNA.
 Each test has unique strengths.
-Since the databases are separate and mostly comprised of different people, my DNA advice to adoptees and anyone wishing to find as many DNA relatives as possible is to do all three tests.
+Since the databases are separate and mostly comprised of different people, my DNA advice to adoptees and anyone wishing to find as many DNA relatives as possible is to get into every possible database.

 Y-DNA testing examines a man’s Y chromosome.
 It is used to trace the direct paternal line, i.e. your father’s father’s father etc. back hundreds of years or more.
 Since surnames usually pass down the same way, it can often uncover the last names of unknown fathers for male adoptees and other men.